ETCLabs/sACN/docs/pages/using_dmx_merger.md

 reset the priorities for that source to the universe priority and update the merge results accordingly.
 This can be done by calling the stop source per-address priority function.

+The following example illustrates how this is used from the receiver API's PAP Lost callback:

 <!-- CODE_BLOCK_START -->
 ```c
 void my_source_pap_lost_callback(sacn_receiver_t handle, uint16_t universe, const SacnRemoteSource* source,